 The Postsecondary National Policy Institute (PNPI) serves as the leading source of professional development for current and prospective federal policymakers working on higher education issues.
 PNPI’s professional development briefings and seminars provide participants with an opportunity to consider a full range of higher education topics, while engaging in constructive dialogue with postsecondary leaders, researchers and their colleagues.
-PNPI is funded by the Bill and Melinda Gates Foundation and the Lumina Foundation.
+PNPI is funded by the Bill and Melinda Gates Foundation, the Lumina Foundation and The Kresge Foundation.
 PNPI’s Summer Scholar Program receives additional funding through our CrowdRise campaign and from individual donors including Terrell Halaska, David Dunn and HCM Strategists.

 Download our one pager to learn more about PNPI’s work.

 MaryEllen McGuire (firstname.lastname@example.org) is the President of the Postsecondary National Policy Institute (PNPI).
 Prior to creating and launching PNPI, MaryEllen served on the White House Domestic Policy Council as President Obama’s Senior Advisor for Education.
 In this capacity she focused her efforts on developing and advancing the president’s higher education agenda.
 Apart from her work with the administration, MaryEllen previously served as the Senior Education Policy advisor to Senator Chris Dodd on the Senate Health, Education, Labor and Pensions Committee and Majority Staff Director of the Senate Subcommittee on Children and Families.
 Before her time with Senator Dodd, she worked on education and social policy issues for then-Senator Joe Biden, was the Assistant Director of Research to former First Lady Hillary Clinton, worked for the Connecticut General Assembly, and served as a Connecticut public school teacher.
 She also served as the Director of New America’s Education Program from 2008-2009 and launched PNPI at New America in 2012 where it remained through the summer of 2015.
 In 2002, MaryEllen received her doctorate in politics and education from Teacher’s College, Columbia University.
 In 2016, MaryEllen was awarded a Distinguished Alumni Award from Teacher’s College for her contributions to federal higher education policy.